raqiba/Weather_ChatBot/README.md

 The application uses an agentic architecture with specialized agents:

 ### 1. WeatherAgent (`agents/weather_agent.py`)
-- Handles all interactions with the OpenWeatherMap API
+- Handles all interactions with the Tomorrow.io Weather API
 - Provides methods for current weather and forecast data
 - Includes robust error handling for API issues